What is Recapitalization?

 1. Stock price falls dramatically

 A substantial decline in its stock price is one reason for a company’s management to consider recapitalization.
 Under this scenario, the main goal is to prevent a further decline in the stock price.
-The company will issue debt to repurchase its shares and the supply-demand forces will push the stock price up.
+The company will issue debt to repurchase its shares and the supply-demand forces will, hopefully, push the stock price up.

 2. Reduce financial burden

-The excess of the debt over equity can result in high interest payments for the company and eventually place a significant financial burden on it.
+The excess of debt over equity can result in high interest payments for the company and eventually place a significant financial burden on it.
 In this case, the company’s goal is to change its capital structure by issuing new equity and repurchasing part of its debt.
 Thus, the company will get rid of some interest payments, reduce its risk exposure, and improve its overall financial health.